swaldman/callrep/README.md

 ### Introduction

 This is insanely embarrassing code.
 It is based on a project I did in 2009, as a java programmer first beginning to play with scala.
-It build on top of the also insanely embarrassing (but somehow very powerful) [superflex](https://github.com/swaldman/superflex) project, written at the same time and with the same awkward naivity to sane scala programming.
+It is built on top of the also insanely embarrassing (but somehow very powerful) [superflex](https://github.com/swaldman/superflex) project, written at the same time and with the same awkward naivity to sane scala programming.